MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/people-picker.md

 #### Static Choices
 Input.ChoicSet supports specifying `choices` statically in the json.
 Staticare used to create the choices from which the user can pick.
 <br><br>
-Static `choices` care used in conjunction with dynamic datasets.
+Static `choices` are used in conjunction with dynamic datasets.
 <br><br>
 A choice basically consists of a `title` and a `value`.
 When used along with a People Picker, these choices are translated to people profiles which have the `title` as the name and `value` as the identifier.
 These custom profiles are also part of the search results when the search query matches the given `title`.
-This enables you to support scenarios where custom profiles must be inserted into the predefined datasets.
+You can use the static choices to support scenarios where custom profiles must be inserted into the predefined datasets.

 ## Mobile clients

-People Picker is also supported on the iOS and Android mobile clients along with the Web and Desktop client.
+People Picker is supported on the iOS and Android mobile clients.
+It is also supported in web and desktop client.
-While searching on the web involves an inline typing experience, tapping on a people picker on mobile launches a new experience from which a search is performed.
+While searching on the web involves an inline typing experience, selecting a people picker on mobile launches a new experience from which a search is performed.
 This search experience is similar to other people selection experience across mobile, such as adding a person to a chat or channel.

 ![People Picker on Mobile](../../assets/images/cards/people-picker-mobile-experience.gif)